-With so many tempting credit card offers out there — we’re looking at you, Chase Sapphire Reserve — who wouldn’t want to take advantage of them and sign up?
+With so many tempting credit card offers out there, who wouldn’t want to take advantage of them and sign up?
 But some consumers may have reason to wonder if filling out all of those credit card applications may add up to something more concerning: a bad credit score.
 Is there ever such a thing as too many cards?

 To find out, we turned to Rod Griffin, director of education for Experian, one of the three major credit reporting agencies.
 Here’s what he told us.